Skip to main content

 2. Conduct a stakeholder analysis.

-Once all stakeholders have been identified, conduct a stakeholder analysis.
-This will allow for categorizing them according to their level of impact upon your organization, and help tailor appropriate messaging in line with relationships.
-The stakeholder analysis attempts to identify the following:
+Once stakeholders have been identified, conduct a stakeholder analysis.
+This will include categorizing stakeholders according to their level of impact upon your organization, and it will help tailor appropriate messaging in line with relationships.
+The stakeholder analysis attempts to identify stakeholders who:

-• Stakeholders having the greatest influence on the program
+• have the greatest influence on the program

 3. Map stakeholders.